paytm-temp/deepseek-using-vllm-on-eks/README.md

 #### Customizing Helm Chart Values:

-To customize the values used to host your model using vLLM Helm, check the [helm.tf](./helm.tf) file.
+To customize the values used to host your model using vLLM, check the [helm.tf](./helm.tf) file.
 This file defines the model to be deployed (**deepseek-ai/DeepSeek-R1-Distill-Llama-8B**) and allows you to pass additional parameters to vLLM.
 You can modify this file to change resource configurations, node selectors, or tolerations as needed.